Herpes Treatments – But No Herpes Cure

 Dynamiclear is an herbal topical solution that falsely claims to be “clinically proven” in “Phase III clinical trials” to reduce the duration of herpes and cold sore outbreaks.
 The folks behind Dynamiclear, Global Herbal Supplies – based in Australia, have some clever marketing tactics.
 Global Herbal Supplies owns several websites, such as Herpes-Coldsores.com, which looks like an objective herpes info site at first glance, but is also being used to promote and recommend Dynamiclear, their own product, as if they are not connected.

 Global Herbal Supplies commissioned a clinical research study in India that they have intentionally mislabeled as a “Phase III clinical trial” – but this study never met the recognized standards of a Phase III clinical trial, with only 149 subjects and no double-blind testing, and other serious oversights.
 The study also did not compare results to a placebo.
-See this link for more info.
+See this article from RationalWiki for more info on the Dynamiclear scam.

 The ingredients of Dynamiclear may be natural and not harmful, but none of the ingredients in their product have ever been “clinically proven”, as claimed, to actually do anything to reduce the occurrence or speed the healing of herpes or cold sores.
 Most people’s sores will go away without ANY treatment within a few days to a few weeks.
 Therefore, many people may incorrectly attribute their healing to Dynamiclear.
 People are spending a lot of money on Dynamiclear and really want to believe that it works.
 At best, it does no harm.